GenericMappingTools/GMTjl_doc/tutorials/vector_shp/vector_shp.md

 └─────┴───────────┴──────┴─────────────┴───────────┴─────┴──────┴──────────────┴──────────┴───────────┘
 ```

-It is useful to know the coordinate reference system of the vector data stored in the _deptos_ object.
+It is always useful to know the coordinate reference system of the data object.
 For that we will use again the _info_ function, but this time with the _crs_ keyword.

 ```julia
 info(deptos, crs=true)